astronomer/astro-docs/enterprise/next/06_manage-astronomer/07_registry-backend.md

       bucket: my-gcs-bucket
 ```

-Then, push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](https://www.astronomer.io/docs/enterprise/next/manage-astronomer/apply-platform-config).
+4. Push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/apply-platform-config).

 ## AWS S3